merlinvn/bookflow/.ai/prd.md

 ### Story 6: Dark/Light Mode Toggle

 - **Objective**
-  Provide a user-facing toggle to switch between dark mode and light mode, leveraging Tailwind’s theme configuration.
+  Provide a user-facing toggle to switch between dark mode and light mode, leveraging Tailwind's theme configuration.

 - **Requirements**

   1. Place a visual toggle (button or switch) in a global header or navigation component.
-  2. Persist the user’s theme preference (e.g., localStorage or cookie).
+  2. Persist the user's theme preference (e.g., localStorage or cookie).
-  3. Support Tailwind’s dark variant styling (e.g., `.dark` class on `<html>` or `<body>`).
+  3. Support Tailwind's dark variant styling (e.g., `.dark` class on `<html>` or `<body>`).

 - **Acceptance Criteria**
   - Users can switch themes at any time, and the UI updates instantly.